MGomezN/talk_openlifesci/slides.md

 ===============================================================================
-# Lessons learned in CMA
+# Lessons learned in Climatematch Academy

 * JupyterBook
 * Think about the analysis that has to be done with the databasis